E.Y.E.: Divine Cybermancy

 E.Y.E: Divine Cybermancy is an action role-playing first-person shooter video game developed by Streum On Studio, and built using Valve's Source engine.
 It is a cyberpunk themed game based on an unreleased, private table-top role-playing game, A.V.A., developed by Streum On Studio in 1998.
 Streum-On-Studio have stated that it is "unlikely" that "A.V.A." will be sold publicly in the future.
-The game spent about two years in development before being released on Steam.
+The game, also a "spiritual successor/ pseudo-follow up" to their Half Life mod Syndicate Black Ops, spent three years in development before being released on Steam in 2011.

 Storyline

 E.Y.E: Divine Cybermancy is set in a dystopian future.
 The player takes the role of an E.Y.E. member, a secretive and elite army of demon-fighting psi-cybernetic warrior-monks, the military wing of an ancient demon-fighting cult called the Secreta Secretorum that dates back before mankind colonized space.
 With access to advanced technology, each member is infused with cybernetics, psionic training, and genetic modification.

-A mystical alien army - the "Meta-Streumic Force", supposedly the psychic manifestation of countless environments and races destroyed by colonization efforts, rampages through all of known space.
-Taking advantage of this chaos, the Secreta Secretorum is attempting to seize power from the all-powerful Federation, the current human government, spanning countless worlds under its corrupt fist, made of various governments and megacorportions, weakened from the Meta-Streumic Force's attacks.
+A mystical alien army - the "Meta-Streumonic Force", supposedly the psychic manifestation of countless environments and races destroyed by colonization efforts, rampages through all of known space.
+Taking advantage of this chaos, the Secreta Secretorum is attempting to seize power from the all-powerful Federation, the current human government, spanning countless worlds under its corrupt fist, made of various governments and megacorporations, weakened from the Meta-Streumic Force's attacks.

 To complicate matters, E.Y.E. is composed of two groups, the Jian Shang Di and the Culter Dei, the player belonging to the latter.
 Once proud allies in the past, they are currently in the middle of an unofficial and secret civil war.

 The player wakes up from a botched operation that left his comrades dead, with no memory of what has happened.
 Fighting his way through Federation forces and back to E.Y.E.'s base of operations, he learns through a message addressed to himself not to trust anyone.

 Your loyalties are torn between Commander Rimanah, the power-hungry leader of the Culter Dei and a father figure to the player character, and your Mentor, a wise, if grouchy warrior who seeks to unite the Jians and the Culters into one force.
 The player must choose between supporting Rimanah, who seeks to destroy the Jian Shang Di, and Mentor, whose cause is only supported by the player, leading to three different and distinct storylines, including one where the player betrays E.Y.E. and sides with the Federation.
 This leads to three endings, one on each branch, all of which culminate with the player fighting through E.Y.E.'s Temple headquarters and killing Rimanah, before finding himself transported back to the start of the game under mysterious circumstances.
 A fourth, true ending is made available after achieving all three endings on the same character.